OSGeo/gdal/doc/source/user/configoptions.rst

       no longer cached.
 This can help when dealing with resources that can be modified during execution of GDAL-related code.

+-  .. config:: GDAL_HTTP_PATH_VERBATIM
+      :choices: YES, NO
+      :default: NO
+      :since: 3.12

+      When set to YES, sequences of ``/../`` or ``/./`` that may exist in the URL's path part are kept unchanged.
+Otherwise, by default, they are squashed, according to RFC 3986 section 5.2.4.

 -  .. config:: GDAL_HTTP_HEADER_FILE
       :choices: <filename>
       :since: 2.3